rapidsai/cudf/CONTRIBUTING.md

 ./build.sh --help
 ```

-### Build, Install and Test cuDF libraries for contributors
+### Build, install and test cuDF libraries for contributors

 The general workflow is provided below.
 Please, also see the last section about [code formatting](###code-formatting).